UTAH CRIMINAL DEFENSE ATTORNEY

 Is sexting illegal in Utah?

 It can be.
-The answer depends on the ages of the people involved, the content of the messages, whether an explicit image exists, and whether anything was saved, requested, or shared.
-In Utah, conduct people casually call sexting may be charged under much more serious statutes.
+The answer depends on the ages of the people involved, the content of the messages, whether an explicit image exists, whether anything was saved or shared, and whether prosecutors believe the communication had an unlawful sexual purpose.
+The word sexting may sound informal, but the actual charges can involve serious felony statutes if a minor, explicit image, solicitation allegation, or distribution issue is involved.

 Can a teenager get in trouble for sending nude pictures?

 Yes.
 Even when both people are young, a sexual image involving a minor can create serious legal issues.
-The exact outcome depends on the ages, facts, and how the case is screened, but families should take it seriously right away.
+The case may be handled differently depending on age, intent, consent, whether the image was shared, and how prosecutors screen the matter, but families should not assume it will be treated casually.
+Early guidance can help protect the child, preserve evidence, and reduce the risk of a school issue becoming a criminal case.

 What if the other person lied about their age?